Kelvinson/tensorflow-gpu-install-ubuntu-16.04/README.md

 - After that I have to downgrade pyglet used by classic control task to 1.2.4 or the SpaceInvader cannot be rendered

-- optional: Install tensorflow with GPU support for python 3.6
+- optional: Install tensorflow with GPU support for python 3.5
 ``` bash
 pip install tensorflow-gpu

 # If the above fails, try the part below
 # pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.2.0-cp36-cp36m-linux_x86_64.whl

 ```
+** However, becasue I install the the 9.1/7.1 cuda/cudnn, because the pip and the wheel file is prebuilt with cuda 9.0 and cudnn 7.1 I have to install tensorflow from building source.
+In the "./configure" sesssion, select 'no' if you are not familiar with those options, like 'MPI' 'TensorRT'.
+I select them at first and bazel build fail.
+I then bazel clean and reconfigure it with the most simple configuration and passed.
 9. Test of install

 9.1 Test of gym install